Sustainability in the UAE is intertwined with a changing economic ecosystem and energy policy

 Investments are making headway in clean energy, which shows a global trend.
 In a recent interview, Suhail Al Mazrouei, UAE Minister of Energy and Infrastructure, said how important this move is for the market to avoid the constant cycles of high oil prices.

 The major energy companies driving the growth

 The energy and mobility sectors are two of the major sectors in the UAE, and its investments do not stop growing.

-In the 2019-2021 period, the energy field showed interesting insights into the stability of capital raised by major players and other exciting surprises.
+The energy field showed interesting insights into the stability of capital raised to date by major players and other exciting surprises.

 ADNOC has been a great performer in the domestic and global energy industry.
 Its drilling unit recorded an increase of almost 50% in the third quarter of 2021.

 The company went public in October of the same year, which explains its outstanding performance: the IPO was the largest ever on the Abu Dhabi Stock Exchange, and shares rose by more than 30%.

 The company achieved the outstanding valuation you see in the chart by acquiring new rigs, reactivating others and expanding oilfield services.

 ADNOC and EWEC: a partnership for clean energy